Vituperio/javascript-sets/README.md

 * value()

 **add()**

 This method allow you to add to set items or arrays to an existing.

 **remove()**

 This method provide the possibility to remove from set an item or an array.

 **value()**

-Thjis method allow you tu return the current value of set.
+This method allow you tu return the current value of set.